 When it comes to your child’s first dental appointment, we want to make sure that your child feels comfortable.
 Here at New Generation Dentistry, we encourage establishing a “home” for your child to get used to when they receive treatments.

-Finally, Dr. Sara will perform a routine dental cleaning.
-Parents can stay in the operating room if the child is more comfortable with that arrangement.
-As she goes through the process, she will explain what she’s doing again, so there is no fear of the unexpected.Afterward, D Sara will take the time to explain any dental problems that she sees or wants to prevent.
+Finally, Dr. Sara and her staff will perform a routine dental cleaning.
+Parents can stay in the room if the child is more comfortable with that arrangement.
+As she goes through the process, Dr Sara will explain what she’s doing again, so there is no fear of the unexpected.Afterward, D Sara will take the time to explain any dental problems that she sees or wants to prevent.
 At this time, parents and children should feel free to ask questions or voice concerns.
 Dr. Sara is happy to answer.

 You can read more about how to prepare your children for their first dentist’s appointment here.